muguira-james/example-bootstrap-react/README.md

 The first / top card has an image.
 So does the 2nd card.

-Both cards have editor buttons
+Both cards have editor buttons.
+The editor buttons pop open a fake editor.

+Install and Run

+npm install

+npm start